Promisead/mobile-krypto-tracker/README.md

-# 💰 **Krypto Tracker by Promise Champion**
+# 💰 **Krypto Tracker**
+### _A Real-Time Cryptocurrency Tracking App by Promise Champion_

-A beautifully crafted and fully responsive mobile app built with **React Native** and **Expo**, designed to help users stay up to date with real-time cryptocurrency prices, analyze market trends, and manage a personalized watchlist of favorite coins.
+**Krypto Tracker** is a modern and responsive mobile application built with **React Native** and **Expo**.
+It enables users to monitor live cryptocurrency prices, explore detailed market insights, and curate a personal watchlist of favorite coins — all with an elegant and performance-optimized interface.

-The app connects to the **CoinGecko API** to deliver live and accurate data with a sleek user experience optimized for performance and usability.
+Powered by the **CoinGecko API**, the app delivers accurate, real-time data with a seamless user experience built for speed, reliability, and usability.

 ---

-## 🚀 **Features**
+## 🚀 **Key Features**

-- **📈 Real-Time Market Data** – Browse live crypto prices ranked by market capitalization.
+- **📈 Live Crypto Market Data** – Explore real-time cryptocurrency prices ranked by market capitalization.
-- **🔁 Infinite Scroll** – Effortlessly load additional coins as you scroll down.
+- **🔁 Infinite Scrolling** – Load additional market data effortlessly as you scroll.
-- **⟳ Pull-to-Refresh** – Instantly update all displayed market data with a quick swipe down.
+- **⟳ Pull-to-Refresh** – Instantly refresh market data with a simple swipe gesture.
-- **💹 Detailed Coin Insights** – View complete stats and interactive 30-day charts for any cryptocurrency.
+- **💹 Coin Insights** – Access detailed stats and 30-day interactive price charts for any listed coin.
-- **⭐ Watchlist Management** – Add or remove favorite coins, stored securely and persistently on your device.
+- **⭐ Custom Watchlist** – Add or remove your favorite cryptocurrencies, securely stored on your device.
-- **❤️ Favorites Dashboard** – Quickly access all your tracked coins in one dedicated screen.
+- **❤️ Favorites Dashboard** – View all your tracked assets in a dedicated, easy-to-navigate screen.
-- **⚙️ Smart Error Handling** – Custom toast alerts and error screens ensure smooth navigation during network or API interruptions.
+- **⚙️ Robust Error Handling** – Custom alerts and fallback screens ensure smooth navigation, even during connectivity issues.
-- **🌙 Modern Dark UI** – Minimal, elegant interface  styling for better visual comfort and readability.
+- **🌙 Sleek Dark Mode** – Enjoy a minimal, visually comfortable dark interface crafted for long viewing sessions.

 ---

 ## 🧭 **Getting Started**

-Follow the steps below to run the project locally.
+Follow the guide below to set up and run the project locally.

-### ✅ **Prerequisites**
+### ✅ **Requirements**

-Before installation, ensure you have the following tools:
+Ensure the following tools are installed on your system:
 - **Node.js** (LTS version recommended)
 - **pnpm** package manager
-- **Expo Go** app (on your Android/iOS device or emulator)
+- **Expo Go** app (for Android/iOS device or emulator)

 ---

-### ⚙️ **Installation Steps**
+### ⚙️ **Installation**

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/Promisead/mobile-krypto-tracker.git
    ```

-2. **Navigate into the Project Folder**
+2. **Navigate to the Project Directory**
    ```bash
    cd mobile-krypto-tracker
    ```